yaronf/I-D/jwt-bcp/draft-ietf-oauth-jwt-bcp.md

 MUST be followed.
 In particular, human-memorizable passwords MUST NOT be directly used as the key to a keyed-MAC algorithm such as "HS256".
+Rather, the principles from {{RFC2898}} SHOULD be used to derive cryptographic keys from user-supplied passwords.

 ## Avoid Length-Dependent Encryption Inputs